asu-kim/efficient-DDE-experiments/Results/README.md

     |-- CycleWithDelayLags.gnuplot     /* Gnuplot code to generate Figure 15c in the paper */
     |-- CycleWithDelayLags.pdf         /* Generated Figure 15c in the paper */
     |-- table_num_signals              /* Generated Table 3 in the paper */
-    |-- process_results.sh             /* Run every python script and generate figures and table at once */
+    |-- process_results.sh             /* Run every Python script and generate figures and table at once */
 ```